Chien-C1016/BaumScan_Code-Delineation/README.md

 ### Step 6: Input updated tree ring structures back into R.
 In **ImageJ:**
 - Ensure the stem image is open with tree ring structures (ROIs in ROI Manager).
+- Navigate to **ROI Manager /** Select all ROIs in ROI Manager
 - Navigate to **Plugins / Macros / Run...**
 - Select the **Macro file: "ExtractROICoordinate.ijm"**
 - **Save** the pop-up table as **"Results_Auto.csv"**